stephenrumph/Auto-add-readme.md-to-new-directory/Readme.md

 Copy the monitoring script provided above into a file, e.g., `create_readme.sh`, on your Linux system.

-Modify the `FIRST_DIR` and `SECOND_DIR` variables in the script to match the paths of your target directories.
+Modify the `WATCHED_DIR_ONE` and `WATCHED_DIR_TWO` variables in the script to match the paths of your target directories.
+The example paths are using two directories on the user home desktop folder.
+You can add more directories if you wish or change the location of the directories to go whereever you like.

 ## 3. Make the Script Executable